TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/4.5.2-vrealize-operations/_index.md

 ![](4.5.2-fig-11.png)

-The widget “Security related message” is my personal favourite, as it demonstrate the adhoc troubleshooting ability of Log Insight.
+The widget "Security related message" is my personal favourite, as it demonstrate the adhoc troubleshooting ability of Log Insight.
 The following shows the many security related messages.
 They are grouped by the vRealize Operations nodes, so you can exclude certain types or zoom into a particular type.

 ![](4.5.2-fig-12.png)